 Approach

-My name is Fanny and after several years in scientific research,I founded my company Knitty and Woolly in 2023 to promote wool from the Hautes-Pyrénées, and continue in my own way the project my father took part in over 30 years ago, to save and promote the ewe from the Massif!
+My name is Fanny and after several years in scientific research, in 2023 I founded my company Knitty and Woolly to promote wool from the Hautes-Pyrénées, and to continue in my own way the project my father took part in over 30 years ago, to save and promote the lourdaise ewe!

 I'm passionate about promoting the wool of these ewes and helping to raise the profile of this endangered mountain breed.
-The wool of Tarasconnais ewes, another local breed, has different qualities and properties, so I thought it would be a good idea to combine them to create a unique blend.
+The wool of Tarasconnaise ewes, another local breed, has different qualities and properties, so I thought it would be a good idea to combine them to create a unique blend.

-- handmade creations to help you discover wool in a different way, including bracelets woven from hand-spun wool and other textile materials.
+Handmade creations to help you discover wool in a different way, including bracelets woven from hand-spun wool and other textile materials.

 At Knitty and Woolly, you will find...